kylergib/swift-tp-sdk/README.md

 // starts the client, if Touch Portal is not open, you may need to restart the plugin (but TP should handle it)
 // client.plugin needs to be set from the next section before using client.start() client.start()

+// onTimeout is called when plugin attempts to connect to Touch Portal, but the connection was unsuccesful
+// usually happens when TP is closed.

+// can attempt to connect again client.onTimeout = {
+    sleep(5)
+    self.client.start()
+}

+// can exit app, or do whatever you wish client.onTimeout = {
+    DispatchQueue.main.async {
+        NSApplication.shared.terminate(nil)
+    }
+}
 ```

 ### Plugin: